timgrossmann/Anytranslate/README.md

 # Anytranslate
-Translate words from and to your native language anywhere
+Translate words from and to your native language, anywhere.
 > This script is based on [Anycomplete](https://github.com/nathancahill/Anycomplete)

 ![anytranslate gif](http://i.giphy.com/3o7TKFyolIn4dDJ2xi.gif)